alwaysdata/documentation/content/advanced/migrations/mariadb-11_4.en.md

 This migration upgrades your databases to MariaDB version 11.4.

-It introduces minor changes.
-To review them, go on the release note(s) involved by your current version (noticeable in the *Databases > MySQL* section of your account).
+For more details, go on the release note(s) involved by your current version (noticeable in the *Databases > MySQL* section of your account).

 - [Upgrade to MariaDB 11.4](https://mariadb.com/kb/en/upgrading-from-mariadb-10-11-to-mariadb-11-4/).